 Mashing wheat and rye separately may become troublesome.
-There will be very little enzyme activity and you will struggle to get conversion.
-Rye and malted wheat have smaller grain sizes than malted barley so they’re generally coarser as they pass through the mill.
+There will be very little enzyme activity, and you will struggle to get a conversion.
+Rye and malted wheat have smaller grain sizes than malted barley, so they’re generally coarser as they pass through the mill.
 Added evenly to the grist, wheat at 40% and rye at 10% should pose little issues.

-If it’s for cost savings, the average cost of a 2 roller mill is around £7k, if you use 100 tonnes of malt per annum you will save £2k per year by not paying the crushing fee so payback is 3.5 year.
-You may gain some extract improvement that will reduce the payback time, but you may not, it depends how good your supplier is at crushing malt.
+If it’s for cost savings, the average cost of a two roller mill is around £7k; if you use 100 tonnes of malt per annum, you will save £2k per year by not paying the crushing fee, so payback is 3.5 year.
+You may gain some extract improvement that will reduce the payback time, but you may not, it depends how competent your supplier is at crushing malt.